Free Huck Lace Weaving Patterns

+Click on the Download Now button or link below to learn how to huck weave and more!
 There are few fabrics quite so elegant as lace.
-Delicate and gossamer, lace is one of those things that never really go out of style.
 Perhaps the reason for lace’s enduring popularity can be linked to the many different varieties available.
 Lace can be knit, crocheted, nalbinded, bobbined, and (of course) woven.
-When it comes to making lacey items, I think we weavers have it best.
-We have many wonderful laces to choose from, and not only are they all beautiful; they’re also easier than they look.
+Weavers have many wonderful laces to choose from, and not only are they all beautiful; they’re also easier than they look.
 That’s why we’re giving you this free eBook on how to huck weave lace.

 This type of woven lace uses floats in the warp and weft to create stunning lacy patterns.
 In this technique groups of floats in the warp and weft slide together to create to form the lace patterns.
 The result is a beautiful, intricate-looking cloth that can be used to make beautiful handwoven towels and other kitchen linens.
 Learning how to weave huck weave is actually quite simple.
 An odd number of threads is used in each block for both threading and treadling to create areas of the circular lace patterns that huck weave is known for.

 As a weave structure, it can produce almost any type of fabric.
 Patterns and tips in this free eBook on how to huck weave cover a lovely array of fabric types in many different materials: huck towels in thick, thirsty cotton, placemats of powerful, timeless color, and basics for creating beautiful lace fabric.
 It is the perfect structure for summer weaving: light and lacy and fun and quick to weave with one shuttle.
 Get started and learn this structure in a breeze with this FREE guide on how to huck weave + huck lace patterns.

 Learn how to huck weave with these free weaving patterns: